Mouride: Leadership

 The Grand Marabout is a direct descendant of Amadou Bamba himself and is considered the spiritual leader of all Mourides.
 There are other marabouts, each with a regional following.

 Dahiras

-Dahiras are urban associations of Mourides-based either on shared allegiances to a particular marabout or common geographical location, for example, a neighborhood or city-specific dahira.
+Dahiras are a unique institution of the Senegalese Sufi model which connect followers of a particular marabout or order in an association.
+They are often based on shared allegiances to a particular marabout or common geographical location, for example, a neighborhood or city-specific dahira.
+Other dahiras bring together followers belonging to the same age, gender, occupation, or school, linking them across Senegal and even abroad.
+A key example of this is the Hizbut-Tarqiyyah, which brought together Mouride students and alumni of the University of Dakar.
+Notably many Mouride dahiras name the Grand Marabout as their patron and thereby avoid allegiance to a specific marabout inside the order.

+Dahiras first appeared in urban areas as religious solidarity and mutual aid groups to tackle the issues of urban migrants but have since spread across the country to rural areas as well.
+Next to providing a community of like-minded Mourides, they help facilitate the participation of members at important festivals and help raise funds for sudden expenses which individuals may be unable to cover themselves, such as funeral costs.

 Daaras

 Daaras are madrassas or Quranic schools.
-They were originally founded by the shaykh, his descendants, or disciples to teach the Quran and the khassida (or xassida, poems honoring the Prophet Muhammmad) as well as cultivating the land.
+They were originally founded by the shaykh, his descendants, or disciples to teach the Quran and the khassida (or xassida, poems honoring Muhammad) as well as cultivating the land.
 Hence they have grown to be associations of Mourides, generally based on shared allegiance to a particular marabout.